heyLu/mu/README.md

 languages, detailed documentation for both the Go API and the commandline interface.

+Note that the following are *not* implemented right now.
+(Which may be considered as "the interesting parts" of Datomic.)

+- queries (planned.  for now you will have to use the raw index for queries)
+- segmented index (in progress)
+- log (in progress)
+- history (not planned for now.  the log will store the data, so we can support this later.  the database values are still immutable, though.)
+- proper schema support (in progress.  support for checking attribute types, cardinality many attributes and a few other things is not implemented yet.)

 ## Thanks

 First and foremost, a very big thank you to Rich Hickey and everyone who